 Yes, you can choose a custom start date to specify the entire period on your source account.
 If you have many years or multiple gigabytes of data, we don't recommend migrating all email messages in a single migration.
 It takes a long time to complete a migration of this size.
 For details on custom start dates, go to Exclude old email messages or calendar events.

-If you’re migrating from Microsoft Exchange or Exchange Online (Office 365), any new messages delivered into the source account during the migration are transferred until you exit the migration.
+If you’re migrating from Microsoft Exchange or Exchange Online (Microsoft 365), any new messages delivered into the source account during the migration are transferred until you exit the migration.
 If you’re migrating from any other platform, new messages delivered to the source account during the migration aren't migrated.
 For more details, go to How do I migrate newly received emails?

 Users can set up automatic forwarding on their source account to ensure any new email messages are sent to their new Gmail account.
 Consult the documentation for your source account for instructions on how to do this.
 If you’ve migrated from Gmail or another Google Workspace account, go to Automatically forward Gmail messages to another account.

 If your MX records aren’t pointing to Google during the migration period, you can create automatic forwarding to a test domain alias.
 For details, go to Legacy server as primary server.